 If you're unsure if the organisation you've donated to is an approved donee organisation, you can contact us and we'll let you know.

 These include the following:

-- School fees for a public school (state owned school)
+- Voluntary school fees for a public school (state owned school)

 Note: All payments of these types must be clearly labelled as school donations.